Jamokl/Scramble-Letters-to-Links/README.md

 # Note
 This skript was created in response to the video ["Horrifying Discoveries in Minecraft Beta Footage"](https://www.youtube.com/watch?v=jtqXrhX8_DU]) uploaded to the channel [Wifies](https://www.youtube.com/@Wifies).
 The structure of the link might not be the right one, regardless it's a step into a direction that might lead to solving the puzzle.
+Also, the code comments and prints are in german.